 His video installation and photography reworks this zoom in a way Hitchcock could never have imagined and you will never see Stratford Shopping Centre rooftop carpark presented quite like this.

 The red and green colours represent the same thematic colours used in Hitchcock’s film.

 His Vertigo-inspired photography was on show at the Space In Between exhibition at Gallery 54, Mayfair, London from April 12-18 and again online after April 18.

-Also, a week after The Space In Between exhibition Eddie Saint-Jean’s Vertigo video installation was on show at the Facade exhibition in Hackney, April 24-28, 2021
+Also, Eddie Saint-Jean’s Vertigo video installation on show at the Facade exhibition in Lower Clapton, Hackney, April 24-28, 2021